vgopal02/CoffeeQuiz/README.md

         1. The questions are picked in random order from a database of hardcoded questions.

-        2. This makes it a challenge for the user as they will be tested to new questions.
+        2. This makes it a challenge for the user as they will be always be asked different questions.

 -   #### Frequent User Goals